• Skip to primary navigation

 The thumbnail sizes are usually controlled in Settings > Media in the WordPress dashboard, but if you’re using a framework like Genesis it’s possible there are additional functions that either override the native settings or add extra thumbnail sizes.

-Small Biz Geek is using a customised version the Magazine Pro theme running on Genesis and five thumbnail sizes are created whenever I upload ANY image via the media uploader.
+This website is a customised version the Magazine Pro theme running on Genesis and five thumbnail sizes are created whenever I upload ANY image via the media uploader.

 It almost certainly varies from theme to theme.